 Indeed, as important as it is to understand Rodger’s actions within the context of the mental illness he clearly suffered, it’s just as clear that his delusions were inflated, if not created, by the entertainment industry he grew up in.
 With his florid rhetoric of self-pity, aggression and awkwardly forced “evil laugh,” Rodger resembled a noxious cross between Christian Bale’s slick sociopath in “American Psycho,” the thwarted womanizer in James Toback’s “The Pick-Up Artist” and every Bond villain in the canon.

 David Berkowitz thought his dog was telling him to kill people.
 The dog did not make him crazy or make him kill people.
 Berkowitz was crazy and crazy people think the family dog is telling them to kill.
 Some percentage of crazy people act on these delusions.
-It’s sad and we all hope that one day science can address these biological problems so that spree killing can be eliminated from life.
-Until then, crazy is a feature of human existence.
+It’s sad and we all hope that one day science can address these biological problems, so that spree killing can be eliminated from life.
+Until then, crazy going on rampages is a feature of modern human existence.

 If that day comes, people like Ann Hornaday will still be out there looking to “find meaning” in the randomness of biology.
 Frivolous people who feel some need to speak in public will always be with us.
 If emoting about random acts of violence is taken away, they will find another way to annoy us.
 It would probably be better for society to solve the harpy problem before the mass shooter problem, but a society willing to do that will not have either problem for very long.